we are proud of our alumni!

 If you are an alumnus/ae of Madrona School, we invite you to stay in touch: sign up to receive our weekly emails here, like us on Facebook or Instagram, and share your news.
 We love to hear what you are up to!

 What do Bainbridge High School, Eagle Harbor High School, Seattle Waldorf High School, Westsound Academy, Bates College, Fairhaven College, Lewis and Clark College, Mt Holyoke, Sarah Lawrence, Smith College, University of Portland, University of Washington, Western Washington University and Whitman College all have in common?

-They are just some of the high schools and colleges our alumni have gone on to with a Madrona School Waldorf education (through at least 8th grade).
+They are just some of the high schools and colleges our alumni have gone on to with a Madrona School Waldorf education.
 Our graduates take their love of learning and a strong sense of self from Madrona School, and we find them prepared for their next step.
-We love hearing of their journeys as they grow through high school, college and beyond!
+We love hearing about their journeys as they grow through high school, college and beyond!

 Many of you responded to our alumni-organized survey sent out in 2018, and we are grateful.
 Here are some highlights of what you had to say:

 Madrona nurtured my being and let it grow in a natural way and encouraged things I still hold closest to this day.
 What comes to mind is the movement-based activities and hand/eye coordination. --Charlie, class of 2005